Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Who can blame him?
 His whole crew going violently psychotic on him with no warning, only to be stasis-hopped right into a Corti’s lab being sniffed at by the Great Father?"
 Nofl tittered, which was just *wrong.*  "He’s had an interesting day!"

-"I ain’t *that* horrible a guy ‘ta meet…" Daar grumbled.
+"I ain’t *that* horrible a guy ‘ta meet..."
+Daar grumbled.

 "No, but I daresay you’re a surprise."

-Well… okay, that was hard to argue with.
+Well... okay, that was hard to argue with.

 "Reckon we’ve all had a bloody interestin’ day," Powell said. "...Mind if I cadge some of ‘yer coffee, Nofl?"